Colonial Rug Hookers of Northern Virginia

 WHO WE ARE

-The CRHNV exists to preserve the tradition of rug hooking while promoting and maintaining interest in the art of rug hooking through educating the public.
+The CRH exists to preserve the tradition of rug hooking while promoting and maintaining interest in the art of rug hooking through educating the public.
 The group provides a means of exchanging ideas and information among members through meetings, programs, and rug hooking events.

-WHAT RUG HOOKING IS
+WHAT IS RUG HOOKING

 The creation of hooked rugs is an old art, developed in the maritime provinces of Canada and the New England states.
 Discarded or outgrown clothes were cut by hand into narrow strips, which were then hooked into backings made from grain or potato sacks, producing colorful rugs that added warmth and beauty to cold cabin floors.